Fluid rendering

 Custom fluid shaders

-You can use ShaderGraph to build custom fluid shaders for any render pipeline, then supply a material using them to your fluid render pass (set its Material Type to "Custom").
+You can use ShaderGraph to build custom fluid shaders for any render pipeline, then supply a material using them to your fluid mesher (by setting its Material Type to "Custom").
 The only difference with a regular shader is that fluid meshes use a special compressed vertex format, so you must add a specific node to your graph to uncompress vertex data.
 Which node to use depends on whether your shader is intended for the Burst or Compute backends

 When using the Burst backend, fluid mesh vertices are sent from the CPU to the GPU.
 Vertex normals use octahedral encoding, so you need the DecodeNormal node to decode them.
 Here's a minimal fluid shader for the Burst backend: